theochem/iodata/CONTRIBUTING.rst

   ``no-member`` warning in the unit test modules.
 When adding pylint exception, place them as locally as possible and make sure they are justified.

+- Use `type hinting<https://docs.python.org/3/library/typing.html>`_ to document
+  the types of function (and method) arguments and return values.
+This is not yet consistently done throughout IOData at the moment, but it would be helpful to do so in future pull requests.
+Avoid using strings to postpone the evaluation of the type.
+(See `PEP 0563<https://www.python.org/dev/peps/pep-0563/>`_ for more details on postponed type annotation.)

+- In unit testing, use ``np.testing.assert_close`` and ``np.testing.assert_equal`` for comparing floating-point and integer numpy arrays respectively. ``np.testing.assert_close`` can also be used for comparing floating point scalars.
+In all other cases (not involving floating point numbers), the simple ``assert a == b`` works equally well and is more readable.

 Adding new file formats
 =======================